nilearn/nilearn/examples/README.txt

 General examples
 ----------------

-General-purpose and introductory examples for the scikit.
+General-purpose and introductory examples for neuroimaging with the scikit-learn.